LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/model-binding.rst

 .. youtube::
    :video_id: gzk__EWfvaw
-   :gh_path: LaunchCodeEducation/coding-events/model-binding

 .. admonition:: Note

-   The starter code for this video is found at the ``delete-events branch <TODO>`` of the ``coding-events-demo`` repo.
+   The starter code for this video is found at the `delete-events branch <https://github.com/LaunchCodeEducation/coding-events/tree/delete-events>`__. of the ``coding-events-demo`` repo.
-   The final code presented in this video is found on the ``model-binding branch <TODO>``.
+   The final code presented in this video is found on the `model-binding branch <https://github.com/LaunchCodeEducation/coding-events/tree/model-binding>`__.
 As always, code along to the videos on your own ``coding-events`` project.

 How to Use Model-Binding - Text